 4. Leveraging gamification

-At times, employees find it difficult to wrap their heads around certain incentives and company policies.
+At times, employees find it difficult to wrap their heads around certain incentives and policies.

 Modern organizations have come up with a solution to this problem – gamification.